 In this section, we’ll keep you up to date on the latest developments in Maryland’s municipalities, including their stances, restrictions, and outright bans concerning cannabis.

 An effort that made the state of Maryland the 21st medical marijuana state was HB 881 (Medical Marijuana – Natalie M. LaPrade Medical Marijuana Commission), which Maryland Governor Martin O’Malley signed into law on April 14, 2014.
 The bill intended to create a way for patients to access and utilize cannabis medical treatment.
 The bill includes:

 A patient is eligible if a provider recommends treatment with medical cannabis for a qualifying medical condition such as cachexia, anorexia, or another severe chronic medical condition for which other treatments are ineffective.
 A full list of qualifying conditions is shown here.

-Since its inception, the program has grown rapidly to 123,525 patients registered in January 2021 — that is a 42 percent increase from 87,019 people registered in January 2020.
+Since its inception, the program has grown rapidly to 162,863 patients registered as of December 1, 2022.
 The MMCC has issued 22 licensed processors, 22 licensed, and 102 pre-approved medical cannabis dispensaries.